FlynnOConnell/clustersort/docs/guide/guide.config.rst

     .. _cluster-random-restarts-key:

     - random-restarts
         - Number of random restarts in the clustering process to avoid local minima.
+This is typically a value between 1 and 10.
+Because the GMM is stochastic, the results will vary slightly each time and is very sensitive to the random seed.
+It is recommended to start at 1000, and increase if the results are not satisfactory.
         - Default: 10

     .. _cluster-l-ratio-cutoff-key: